Government Benefits & Financial Support

 The FSCD program works with eligible families to provide support and services based on each child’s diagnosis and family’s needs.

-For Adults and Children:
+For Adults and Parents:

 Federal Government: Disability Tax Credit

 This is a non-refundable tax credit that helps persons with disabilities or their supporting persons reduce the amount of income tax they may have to pay on their yearly income tax return.
+This tax credit has an retroactive application window of 10 years.

 Receiving ADHD or learning disability benefits from the government does not guarantee eligibility for the Disability Tax Credit.
 To apply for this credit, the Disability Tax Credit Certificate (Form T2201) must be completed by an authorized healthcare professional.
 In the case of learning disabilities, the authorizing professional can be a registered psychologist.